ajerni/phpapi/README.md

    - Apache: Ensure mod_rewrite is enabled
    - Nginx: Configure URL rewriting to route requests to index.php

+4. Optional - When adding your own routes files:
+   - add them to the end of `serve.php`

+5. Optional - if you want base auth protected routes (see `blogroutes.php` for example):
+   - rename the `basic_auth_censored.php` file to `basic_auth.php`, set your username and password and upload it to your server.

 ## Example Usage (how to make your own routes)

 Define routes in `routes.php`: